OSI model layers explanation and Functions

 12. Example Message Flow

-Why there are layers in the OSI Model?
+Why are there layers in the OSI Model?

 What are primitives?
 Communication between the layers is defined in terms of primitives.
-E.g a transport layer sends the message when there is a send data request from its user.
+E.g., a transport layer sends the message when there is a send data request from its user.
 This means the send request is a primitive of the transport layer.

-In a layered architecture, a layer provides services to the user of the layer and uses services from another layer.
-There can be multiple users and multiple service providers for the same layer.
+In a layered architecture, a layer provides services to the user of the Layer and uses services from another layer.
+There can be multiple users and multiple service providers for the same Layer.

 Layers can be loosely coupled or tightly coupled